 For advertising, the dawn of the current decade was not just an arbitrary chunking of time.
 Before coronavirus got us all into lockdown, advertising in the 2020s was already facing significant change.

 The trends of the previous decade have triggered a step-change in how advertisers and publishers approach buying, selling, targeting, placing and even creating adverts.

 It will be a time of continual change and publishers, like everyone, need to be able to adapt constantly.
 Such ceaseless change is impossible to predict.
 But here are three trends already shaping the new decade in advertising.

 AI and machine learning: making big data accessible

 Perhaps the biggest trend already emerging is the growing acceptance of Artificial Intelligence (AI) and machine learning in advertising circles.

 The shift will principally be a result of AI platforms becoming friendlier.
-Where once AI and machine learning appeared as forbidding black boxes to the less technically minded, interfaces are becoming more accessible.
+AI and machine learning once seemed like forbidding black boxes to the less technically minded.
+Now, interfaces are becoming more accessible.